Moçâmedes: Rail

 Moçâmedes is the terminus of the Moçâmedes Railway.
 This line was originally 600mm gauge but was converted to 1067mm gauge in the 1950s.

 Sea

 It has one of Angola's three major ports, alongside Luanda and Lobito.

 Air

-Moçâmedes is served by the Namibe Airport located about 7 km to the south of the city.
-The old Yuri Gagarin airport, only about 1.7 km from the city's center, connects the city to the rest of the country.
+During the colonial era, Moçâmedes had a small aerodrome close to the town: the ‘velho campo de aviação’.
+The Aero Clube de Moçâmedes flying club operated a flying school there, where Júlia Brito Pestana became the first woman to obtain her pilot’s licence in 1939.
+The exact location can no longer be identified.
+Moçâmedes is served by Welwitschia Mirabilis International Airport, with IATA code MSZ.